alexdwagner/jekyll-now/_posts/2016-11-08-A-Regular-Tuesday.md

 layout: post
 title:  "SFPC: Day 30 - Housing Debacle, Eyebeam Internship...
 Election Night"
 date:   2016-11-08 20:00:00 -0400
-categories: ingrid, sick, tired, election, eyebeam
+categories: election, eyebeam, pupusas, inez bakery, prospect park
 ---

 We had a housing situation debacle today, which seems to have been resolved.
 Not going to SFPC today.
 I have my Eyebeam internship in the afternoon, need time to recuperate from, well - *everything that's been happening*.